Radio and television channels of Dubai: Dubai Television

 There are a few terrestrial television channels but most people choose from the hundreds of regional channels on offer via satellite or cable.

 Pay or subscription television in Dubai is available on cable via E-Vision (a division of Etisalat) or via satellite directly from the providers; OSN (Orbit Showtime Network), Star TV and ART.
 OSN provides a wide selection of English (primarily US, but also UK, Canadian, New Zealand and Australian) programming, subtitled in Arabic.
 Leading English shows and movies are primarily shown first and exclusively on OSN.
 Star TV also has some first-run programmes.

-The main free to air English television channels are Dubai One, MBC 4, MBC Action, MBC 2, Physique TV and City 7 TV.
+The main free to air English television channels are Dubai One, MBC4, MBC Action, MBC2, Physique TV and City 7 TV.
 Most shows are broadcast in English, with Arabic subtitles, with the exception of City 7 that does not subtitle their programming.
 Dubai One, MBC 4 and MBC Action show mostly well known US, and some UK series but will generally be six months or more behind the pay or subscription channels.

 The main Free to air Hindi television Channel is Imagine Movies, it is the first Free to Air Hindi Channel from MENA region.
 The Frequency is also available in Du -91, Elife - 863, OSN, Oreedoo in Qatar.